Geots/bus-monitor/frontend/web/README.md

-# Real-Time Monitoring Web App for bus fleet.
+# Real-Time Monitoring Web App for bus fleet

 - Number of Busses in the fleet
 - Current Location, Temperature, Speed, Distance from other vehicles and number of Students onboard for each bus